Go ahead and smother your sick kid in kisses–I truly think I’ve discovered the secret (via natural cold remedies!) to not catching their viruses.

 Unfortunately, I’m just not the type to remember to take anything daily, be it a probiotic or a tonic!
 I’m more the type to frantically clean up my act once I am in the throes of a miserable flu.
 And now, I’ve found a way to sort of do that.

-Option 1: Nature’s Way Umcka Cold Care
+Option 1: Nature’s Way Umcka Cold & Flu Care

 I take Umcka because I prefer a chewable option, which just happens to taste like candy:).
 I take it at the first sign of a cold, every four or five hours.
-I’m now buying it on Amazon because it’s much cheaper there than in any stores in my neighborhood.

 Option 2: Urban Moonshine Immune Zoom

-What Happens When You Take This Stuff?
+What Happens When You Take These Natural Cold Remedies?

 My mom and I are taking two different products, but experiencing the same thing.
 Let’s say we start to feel a sore throat and nasal congestion coming on.
 Before we started using these products, within 24 hours we’d have a full-blown cold: the raw throat, the cough, the faucet-nose, and possibly even a fever or aches.